RobertMueller2/WorkspaceSwitch.NET/README.md

 Building on [VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor) might be a possibility for the future.

 That said, my commercial activities revolve around .NET.
-The likelyhood of me finding a Visual Studio and a .NET SDK is a lot higher than finding rustc or cargo.
+The likelihood of me finding a Visual Studio and a .NET SDK is a lot higher than finding rustc or cargo.